DeepWok/pynqcaht/labs/lab2.md

 To use these control registers, PYNQ has written [C++ audio driver](https://github.com/Xilinx/PYNQ/blob/master/pynq/lib/_pynq/_audio/audio_direct.cpp#L59) which writes values to these register offsets to control the behaviour of the FIFO (which is basically what you would do in embedded development).
 You can match the register offsets in the `vhdl` file with the audio controller registers in the [header file of the C++ audio driver](https://github.com/Xilinx/PYNQ/blob/master/pynq/lib/_pynq/_audio/audio_direct.h).

 So how does the Python audio driver use the C++ functions?
-Notice the use of `cffi` in Python?
-This stands for "C Foreign Function Interface", an [interface in Python used for calling C code](https://pypi.org/project/cffi/).
+Remember CFFI from lab 1?
 The low-level operations written in C++ above get compiled into a shared libary file `libaudio.so`.
 Python then loads this file:

 ```python
 self._libaudio = self._ffi.dlopen(LIB_SEARCH_PATH + "/libaudio.so")
 ```

 which is compiled from the C++ audio drivers using CMake.
-Usually, embedded developers simply interface with the hardware by directly writing C drivers - PYNQ was created to lower the boundary of FPGA embedded development by pre-writing most drivers and wrapping them in C++.

 Now let's do the hardware programming!